Canon 100D vs Fujifilm X70

 It is notable that the X70 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 100D does not offer wifi capability.

 Both the 100D and the X70 have been discontinued, but can regularly be found used on eBay.
 The 100D was replaced by the Canon 200D, while the X70 was followed by the Fujifilm XF10.
+Further information on the two cameras, as well as related accessories, can be found on the Canon and Fujifilm websites.

 Review summary: Canon 100D vs Fujifilm X70